On some arithmetic properties of automorphic forms of GL(m) over a division algebra: The local and global Jacquet-Langlands transfer and its interplay with cohomology

 There is a particularly important subclass of irreducible, cohomological representations, namely those which are {\it essentially tempered}.
 Therefore recall that an irreducible admissible representation $\Pi'_v$ of $G'_v$, $v\in V_\infty$, is called {\it essentially tempered}, if it is of the form $\Pi'_v\cong \tilde\Pi'_v\otimes|\!\det'\!|^{s_v}$, with $\tilde\Pi'_v$ being an irreducible, unitary, tempered representation and $s_v\in\C$.
 A representation $\Pi'_\infty=\bigotimes_{v\in V_\infty} \Pi'_v$ of $G'_\infty$ is analogously called essentially tempered if all its local factors $\Pi'_v$ are.
 The analog definition applies to representations of $G_v$ when removing the prime.

 According to Thm.\ \ref{thm:irrunitJL} and the definition of $|LJ|_v$, a cohomological, irreducible, admissible, essentially tempered representation $\Pi_v$ of $G_v$ is mapped via $|LJ|_v$ onto a cohomological, irreducible, admissible, essentially tempered representation $\Pi'_v$ of $G'_v$.
-Let now $v\in V_\infty$ be again non-split and let us shortly describe these representations a little bit more explicitly.
+Let us now shortly describe these representations a little bit more explicitly.